 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (letter of intent) when you apply for this programme.
 Note that you need to use the template below for the statement of purpose.

 Full programme/course tuition fee: SEK 250 000